TOUCH OF RED

 "Touch of RED project is collaborative all the way through: from the process at TRIBE, which Shamel, 36, founded as a multidisciplinary group of BIPOC artists where each member is a valued co-creator."

 Touch of RED is a National Performance Network (NPN) Creation, Development & Artist Engagement Fund Project co-commissioned by Jacob’s Pillow, YoungArts, Miami Light Project, UCLA’s Center for the Art of Performance, New York Live Arts, Museum of Contemporary Art Chicago and NPN.
 The Creation & Development Fund is supported by the Doris Duke Foundation and the Mellon Foundation.
 For more information, visit www.npnweb.org.
 Touch of RED is also made possible by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Foundation and the Mellon Foundation.
 Developmental support and the world premiere presentation is made possible by co-presenters Massachusetts Museum of Contemporary Art (MASS MoCA) and Jacob’s Pillow.
+Developed with residency support from the Brooklyn Academy of Music (BAM).
 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 First three performance photos (MASS MoCA co-presented by Jacob’s Pillow) by: The Adeboyé Brothers